 Postman Monitors enable you to set up recurring runs of your Postman Collections at scheduled intervals.
 But sometimes, you may have a use case where you need to run a monitor at a particular time.
 That's where the monitoring webhooks come in.
 Monitoring webhooks are a way to trigger a collection at a specific time with your own custom payload which can then be accessed in the collection.
 In this way, your collections can run independently of any environment and can solely rely on the incoming data in the request.

 So how do they work?
 Webhooks will POST data to a URL when certain events are triggered.
 That data will then be accessible inside your collection in the globals object.
 You can then parse that data and use it in any way possible.
 Essentially, webhooks are the same as monitors but without a schedule.
-So, you can debug your webhooks in the same way as you debug a monitor or a collection.
+So, you can debug your webhooks in the same way as you debug a monitor.

 Currently, webhooks on a particular collection can only be created using the Postman API.
 In order to create a webhook, you can refer to the Postman API.